 There are only few (and mainly NGO-subsidized) employment opportunities for refugees in Zaatari Refugee Camp.
 One fifth of all refugee households are led by single mothers, two-thirds of whom have no steady income.

-Bags for Life (Lel-Haya in Arabic) project supports the most disadvantaged women in the camp to generate income in a sustainable and dignified way.
-Together with our partner Oxfam, we help women learn how to handcraft bags from used UNHCR tents.
+Bags for Life (Lel-Haya in Arabic) project has offered support to the most disadvantaged women in the camp and helped them generate income in a sustainable and dignified way.
+Together with Oxfam, we have helped women learn how to handcraft bags from used UNHCR tents.
 The result is a fashionable and practical accessory that tells a true story of hardship but also of great courage and hope.
-And most of all, it secures long-term income for the neediest families.
-The project’s upcycling workshops not only teach useful job skills, they also improve significantly women’s prospects for the future.
-The first successes can already be seen – 300 women have been involved in our project until now!
+And most of all, it has secured long-term income for the neediest families.
+The project’s upcycling workshops have not only taught useful job skills, they have also improved significantly women’s prospects for the future.
+Over 300 women were involved in the project until end of 2018!